freesewing/markdown/org/docs/measurements/hips/en.md

 title: Hips circumference
 ---

-The **hips circumference** is measured at the top of your hip bones.
+The **hips circumference** is measured at the top of your hipbones.

 To measure your **hips circumference** put a tape measure around your body at the height of your hip bone.